aces/Loris/modules/imaging_uploader/test/TestPlan.md

-# Imaging Uploader - Test plan
+# Imaging Uploader - Test Plan

-1. Check that you have access to the Imaging Uploader page if you have either the mri_upload or superuser permission.
+1. Check that you have access to the Imaging Uploader page if you have either the imaging_uploader or superuser permission.

 2. Check that when accessing the Imaging Uploader page, the search result table displays all the uploads done for all users.